lenesk/sokolova.dk/danish-adjectives-part-1-in -front-of-the-noun-in-the-singular-indefinite.md

-# Danish adjectives Part 1
+# T-matching of adjectives in Danish

 *Elena Sokolova, July 24<sup>th</sup> 2021*

-In this blog post, you will learn how to use Danish adjectives in front of the noun in the singular indefinite (like 'a big apple').
+In this blog post, you will learn how to use Danish adjectives in front of a countable noun in the singular indefinite form (like 'a big apple').

 ## Grammatical gender matching

 Danish adjectives usually match the grammatical gender of the noun in the singular indefinite, which they describe.
-There is no such phenomenon in English. *En vej* (a way) is of *'en'* grammatical gender, *et bord* (a table/desk) is of *'et'* grammatical gender.
+There is no such phenomenon in English. *En vej* (a way) is of *'en'* grammatical gender, *et bord* (a table/desk) is of *'et'* grammatical gender (you can learn more about it at [Gender and grammatical forms of nouns in Danish](https://www.youtube.com/watch?v=94aFjF9Z6QY).
 So the same adjective 'lang' (long) as the majority of the Danish adjectives will take a t-ending to describe an 'et’-gender noun, like *et bord*.
 In other words, Danish adjectives behave differently with 'en' and 'et' gender nouns in singular indefinite.
 When an adjective describes a singular indefininte noun of  *'en'* grammatical gender, nothing happens to this adjective, and it is used in its initial dictionary form, also known as 'n-form'.

 It will look like that: